Saturday, May 30, 2009

 Last Photo: Right in the middle of the mouth and the big ship channel.
 VERY ROUGH.
 (Photos never tell the real story.)
 Seas and wind building.
 I was assuming that the steep waves were caused by the incoming tide, and were to end once I cleared the mouth.
 I was wrong.
 A minute later, the dinghy handle broke, and AWAY went the dinghy.
 There was no retrieving it.
 It was "gone with the wind."
 It was about that time that I said, "What the hell is going on here?!" ...Wind on the stern quarter, later rising to 25 knots steady, with gusts to 40 knots.
 (And later in the day they completely closed the bridge, I learned.) :

 Now that I'm back in Orlando, and a few months removed from my adventures, I have a better perspective on things, I think.
-I was happier than ever last October when I "cast-off the dock lines" and headed to sea, I do indeed believe.
+I was happier than ever last October when I "cast-off the dock lines" and headed to sea in my sailboat, I do indeed believe.
 I said that at the time, too, and have always felt that way since.
 Unfortunately, I was out of money, and having multiple equipment failures, and torn by my desire to improve my artistic skills (rather than sail around and travel and whatnot, so to speak).

 PART ONE: A TENTATIVE BEGINNING

 It was mid-October of last year, 2008, and I had $300 and I decided on a plan.
-I would go down to Fort Myers Beach and draw portraits and caricatures for people at a big-time tourist square called "Time Square," next to the beach.
-And if that wasn't profitable enough, I'd head to Key West or someplace in The Keys and do the same.
+I would sail down to Fort Myers Beach and draw portraits and caricatures for people at a big-time tourist square called "Time Square," next to the beach.
+And if that wasn't profitable enough, I'd sail to Key West or someplace in The Keys and do the same.
 Along the way I might pick-up a mural job or whatever, and the occasional commission for a fellow sea-gypsy.
 I had procrastinated enough, and had to go.
 Winter was coming, things were breaking, and I had no prospects in Apollo Beach, except for a couple of good friends.
 My mind was in the Keys.

 So I stocked my boat well, and got help with a little back-up motor (the bigger one had died, apparently) and putt-putt-putt, away I went one Friday afternoon.
 The little 2 horse-power outboard barely pushed my heavy full-keeled 24' sailboat, but it got me the one mile down the canal to the little bay beside the big bay, aka Tampa Bay.
 I anchored by-myself for the first time, just before sunset.
 "Woot woot!"
 I shouted.
 The anchor dug-in nicely, it seemed.
 I had been warned that the holding at that spot was really poor, but it seemed fine for me at the time.
 I only had a 12-lb. danforth, and a hundred feet of anchor line/rode (including 9 feet of chain), but it seemed OK.